Distracted-E421/Project-Datapunk/googleData.md

 ----------------------------------------------------------------

 # Arts & Culture
-Favorites and galleries you've created on Google Arts & Culture.
+- Favorites and galleries you've created on Google Arts & Culture.

+## Favorites [HTML]
+- List of your favorites on Google Arts & Culture.
+## Galleries [CSV]
+- Galleries that you've created on Google Arts & Culture.
+- Comma-separated values that can be imported into a spreadsheet.

 ----------------------------------------------------------------

 # Assignments
-Your courses and assignments, including rubrics and feedback comments.
+- Your courses and assignments, including rubrics and feedback comments.

+## Courses [JSON]
+- Data associated with your courses, such as assignment rubrics and feedback comments.
+- One file for each of your courses.
+## Comment Bank [JSON]
+- Comments in your comment bank (instructors only).
+- A single file with all your comments.
+## Collaborations [JSON]
+- Data associated with your collaborations, including LMS user IDs of collaborators and IDs of Drive files.
+- A single file with all your collaboration data.
+## Meetings [JSON]
+- Data associated with your meetings created via the Meet LTI tool, like meeting links and meeting settings.
+- A single file with all your meeting data.

 ----------------------------------------------------------------

 # Calendar
-Your calendar data in iCalendar format
+- Your calendar data in iCalendar format.

-[MoreInfo]
+## Calendar [iCalendar]
+- A universal calendar format used by several email and calendar programs.

+## Meeting Settings [JSON]
+- Meet settings of calendar events.
+- JavaScript Object Notation.

+### More Information
-The following information is included in your download, in iCalendar format:
+- The following information is included in your download, in iCalendar format:

-Event start and end time
+  - Event start and end time.
-Frequency related data for recurring events
+  - Frequency-related data for recurring events.
-Invitees and their response statuses
+  - Invitees and their response statuses.
-Event title, description, and location, if available Event creation and last modification time
+  - Event title, description, and location, if available.
+  - Event creation and last modification time.

-The following information is included in your download, in JSON format:
+- The following information is included in your download, in JSON format:

-Meeting Breakout configuration
+  - Meeting Breakout configuration.

 ----------------------------------------------------------------

 # Chrome
-Bookmarks, history, and other settings from Chrome.
+- Bookmarks, history, and other settings from Chrome.
+## Addresses and More [JSON]
+- Information entered into online forms, such as phone numbers, email addresses, and some physical addresses.
+## Bookmarks [HTML]
+- The pages bookmarked in Chrome.
+- Bookmarks are exported as HTML files in Netscape Bookmark File Format.
+## History [JSON]
+- The sites visited in Chrome, including web addresses entered in the address bar.
+## Dictionary [CSV]
+- Words added to Chrome dictionary.
+- The exported CSV has a single column with one dictionary word per row.
+Note that if the data is encrypted, the word <i>Encrypted</i> is written instead.
+## Extensions [JSON]
+- Extensions installed from the Chrome Web Store.
+## Settings [JSON]
+- Chrome user settings.
+## Reading List [HTML]
+- Pages added to the reading list in Chrome.
+- Reading list pages are exported as HTML files in Netscape Bookmark File Format.
+## OS Settings [JSON]
+- ChromeOS settings.
+Not exported in third-party takeout.
+## Device Information [JSON]
+- Information about user devices that are running a sync-enabled Chrome browser.
+Not exported in third-party takeout.

 ----------------------------------------------------------------

 # Classroom
-Your Classroom classes, posts, submissions, and rosters
+- Your Classroom classes, posts, submissions, and rosters.

-[MoreInfo]
+## Class [JSON/PNG/XML]
+- A Classroom class including its posts, submissions, and roster.

+### More Information
-Important: Exporting Classroom Analytics data is not currently supported in Google Takeout.
+- Important: Exporting Classroom Analytics data is not currently supported in Google Takeout.
 You can manually request your organization's Classroom Analytics data to be exported through this form.

-Your download includes the following data:
+- Your download includes the following data:

-For Teachers and co-teachers:
+#### For Teachers and Co-teachers:
-Class information:
-Title
-Description
-Room
+- **Class Information:**
+  - Title.
+  - Description.
+  - Room.
-Web link to the calendar
+  - Web link to the calendar.
-Information about class Drive folder
+  - Information about class Drive folder.
-Grade Categories, their weight expressed as a percentage, and the default points per assignment in that category.
+  - Grade Categories, their weight expressed as a percentage, and the default points per assignment in that category.

-People:
+- **People:**
-List of people associated with the class and their role including teachers, students, and guardians.
+  - List of people associated with the class and their role, including teachers, students, and guardians.
-Information about Drive folders containing students’ class documents (such as their unique identifier, URL, and folder name).
+  - Information about Drive folders containing students’ class documents (such as their unique identifier, URL, and folder name).

-Classwork:
+- **Classwork:**
-Announcements, posts, assignments, questions, topics, materials and related information.
+  - Announcements, posts, assignments, questions, topics, materials, and related information.
-Submissions from students and related information such as grades, comments, and rubric scores.
+  - Submissions from students and related information such as grades, comments, and rubric scores.

-Practice sets:
+- **Practice Sets:**
-Practice set names, problem inputs, learning skills, and answers.
+  - Practice set names, problem inputs, learning skills, and answers.

-Video activities:
+- **Video Activities:**
-Video activity names, YouTube video content, question timestamps, question inputs, and answers.
+  - Video activity names, YouTube video content, question timestamps, question inputs, and answers.

-For Students:
+#### For Students:
-Student posts
+- **Student Posts:**
-Student submissions and associated comments, grades, and rubrics.
+  - Student submissions and associated comments, grades, and rubrics.
-Student practice sets and associated grades.
+  - Student practice sets and associated grades.

+- **Read Along (domain-wide Takeout only):**
-Read Along (domain wide takeout only): Student’s performance on Read Along in Classroom assignments.
+  - Student’s performance on Read Along in Classroom assignments.

 ----------------------------------------------------------------

 # Contacts
-Contacts and contact photos you added yourself, as well as contacts saved from your interactions in Google products like Gmail.

-[MoreInfo]
-Your download includes:

-Contacts and contact photos you added to your Google Account (“My Contacts”) Contacts automatically saved from your interactions in Google products like Gmail (“All Contacts”) Contacts uploaded when your setting, Contact info from your devices, is on (“Device contacts”) The data for each contact includes:

-Name
-Photo
-Group Membership
-Email
-IM
-Phone
-Address
-Organization
-Relation
-External Id
-Website
-Event
-Custom Field
-Notes
-Location
-Birthday
-Hobby
-Gender
-Occupation
-Priority
-Sensitivity
-Billing Information
-Directory Server
-Mileage
-Subject
+- Contacts and contact photos you added yourself, as well as contacts saved from your interactions in Google products like Gmail.

+## Contacts [CSV or vCard]
+- For importing to MS Outlook or another Google Account.

+### More Information
+- Your download includes:
+  - Contacts and contact photos you added to your Google Account (“My Contacts”).
+  - Contacts automatically saved from your interactions in Google products like Gmail (“All Contacts”).
+  - Contacts uploaded when your setting, Contact info from your devices, is on (“Device contacts”).

+- The data for each contact includes:
+  - **Name**
+  - **Photo**
+  - **Group Membership**
+  - **Email**
+  - **IM**
+  - **Phone**
+  - **Address**
+  - **Organization**
+  - **Relation**
+  - **External Id**
+  - **Website**
+  - **Event**
+  - **Custom Field**
+  - **Notes**
+  - **Location**
+  - **Birthday**
+  - **Hobby**
+  - **Gender**
+  - **Occupation**
+  - **Priority**
+  - **Sensitivity**
+  - **Billing Information**
+  - **Directory Server**
+  - **Mileage**
+  - **Subject**

 ----------------------------------------------------------------